thradams/cake/manual.md

 }x
 ```

->This transformation uses only tokens.
-So even preprocessor and inactive
+This transformation uses only tokens.
->code is transformed.
+So even preprocessor and inactive blocks are transformed.

 https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2626.pdf